Sir Francis Bernard, 1st Baronet: Governor of Massachusetts

-Bernard commissioned Boston printer Richard Draper as the official printer for the Massachusetts provincial government and employed him to use his newspaper, The Boston News-Letter, give give voice the Loyalist factions in Boston.
+Bernard commissioned Boston printer Richard Draper as the official printer for the Massachusetts provincial government and employed him to use his newspaper, The Boston News-Letter, to give voice to the Loyalist factions in Boston.
 Maier maintains that Bernard's letters to London greatly influenced officials there, but they "distorted" reality.
 "His misguided conviction that the 'faction' had espoused violence as its primary method of opposition, for example, kept him from recognizing the radicals' peace-keeping efforts....Equally dangerous, Bernard's elaborate accounts were sometimes built on insubstantial evidence."
 Warden argues that Bernard was careful not to explicitly ask London for troops, but his exaggerated accounts strongly suggested they were needed.
 In the fall of 1767 he warned about a possible insurrection in Boston any day, and his exaggerated report of one disturbance in 1768, "certainly had given Lord Hillsboro the impression that troops were the only way to enforce obedience in the town".
 Warden notes that other key British officials in Boston wrote London with the "same strain of hysteria".
 Four thousand British Army troops arrived in Boston in October 1768, further heightening tensions.
 Bernard was vilified in the local press, and accused of writing letters to the ministry that mischaracterized the situation.
 Although he was challenged to release those letters he refused.
 Opposition agents in London were eventually able to acquire some of his letters, which reached members of the Sons of Liberty in April 1769.
 They were promptly published by the radical Boston Gazette, along with deliberations of the governor's council.
 One letter in particular, in which Bernard called for changes to the Massachusetts charter to increase the governor's power by increasing the council's dependence on him, was the subject of particularly harsh treatment, and prompted the assembly to formally request that "he might be forever removed from the Government of the Province".
 He was recalled to England, and Lieutenant Governor Hutchinson became acting governor.
 When Bernard left Boston on 1 August, the town held an impromptu celebration, decorated the Liberty Tree, and rang church bells.

 His accomplishments in Massachusetts included the design of Harvard Hall at Harvard University and the construction of a summer estate on Pond Street in Jamaica Plain.